Framing the ideological divide within crypto-anarchism

 Trained as we are to accept authority and the inevitability of submitting to forces greater than us, human beings are mesmerized by rebellious movements that struggle to overturn the established order.
 I guess that the fascination is natural; everyone has heard a voice inside sighing, or vociferating, that “the system is bullshit”.
 Specifically over the past ‘post-crash’ decade, the anti-establishment sentiment has been building momentum over the years, as people realize that the economic system is built around the internal stability of shareholder profitability, remaining largely oblivious to social and environmental ‘externalities’ while political elites fail to materialize alternatives.

-The insurrectionary fantasies living somewhere in my head found a fictional home in Mr Robot, the TV series wherein a mentally unstable hacker named Elliot Alderson (brilliantly played by Rami Malek) decides alongside his partners-in-crime to take down ECorp, a gargantuan conglomerate that represents a seven-headed monster of monopolistic capitalism, by attacking its servers and erasing the company’s financial archives.
+Insurrectionary fantasies find a fictional home in Mr Robot, the TV series wherein a mentally unstable hacker named Elliot Alderson (brilliantly played by Rami Malek) decides alongside his partners-in-crime to take down ECorp, a gargantuan conglomerate that represents a seven-headed monster of monopolistic capitalism, by attacking its servers and erasing the company’s financial archives.
 Thus, the proof-of-debt that binded clients in their responsibility towards ECorp is erased.
 The global economic system is left in a coma, and all it took was a few computer geeks who make themselves known as fsociety (symbolic references to Anonymous abound).
 Talk about bringing down the system with limited resources… Anyhow, the fictional hacker revolt sparked my interest in the disruptive potential that lies in code and cyber attacks.

 It was while I was doing research on the hacktivist ethos for the most engaging and stimulating course I took throughout my undergraduate years (taught by a living encyclopaedia on anything related to anarchist theory and history) that I first came across ‘crypto-anarchism’.